27 Best Travel Planning Tools and Apps

 The app lets you find routes to some of the most remote places.

-The app has additional local bus, train and ferry route details that even google maps doesn’t know about.
-With direct links to timetables of local transports, the app really lets you plan for the off-the-beaten path hidden gems.
+The app has additional local bus, train, and ferry route details that even Google Maps doesn’t know about.
+With direct links to timetables of local transport, the app really lets you plan for the off-the-beaten-path hidden gems.

-Or, I found that I can get somewhere by a different option like a ferry making the trip that much more fun.
-I’ve even use the app to help me identify a brand new destination to visit that I would not have thought of before.
+Or, I found that I can get somewhere by a different option, like a ferry, making the trip that much more fun.
+I’ve even used the app to help me identify a brand new destination to visit that I would not have thought of before.

 How cool is that!?
 This is definitely one of my favorite travel planning apps.